Rhinocort

 What is budesonide?
 Budesonide is an active synthetic glucocorticoid used to treat allergic and inflammatory respiratory diseases.
 It has negligible mineral corticosteroid activity.
 It belongs to the drugs of prolonged action with the possibility of single dosing.
 Is budesonide a steroid?
 Yes, it is actively used in inhalers for asthmatics.

 The most important condition for the effectiveness of any inhalation device is the deposit of medication in the respiratory tract.
 Pulmonary deposit of drugs when using different inhalers varies from 4 to 60% of the measured dose.
-And the ideal delivery device should provide a large fraction of the drug deposit in the lungs, be simple enough to use, reliable, and accessible for use at any age and in severe forms of the disease.
+The ideal delivery device should provide a large fraction of the drug deposit in the lungs, be simple enough to use, reliable, and accessible for use at any age and in severe forms of the disease.

 Rhinocort Therapy Percent